AdoptOpenJDK/adoptopenjdk-getting-started-kit/preparations.md

 * To see an online help for JTReg perform via command```$ jtreg -onlineHelp```

-* Download the latest JTReg artifact from the [Adopt OpenJDK Cloudbees Jenkin server]( https://adopt-openjdk.ci.cloudbees.com/job/jtreg/lastSuccessfulBuild/artifact/).
+* If you don't wish to build it on your own, then download the latest JTReg artifact from the [Adopt OpenJDK Cloudbees Jenkin server]( https://adopt-openjdk.ci.cloudbees.com/job/jtreg/lastSuccessfulBuild/artifact/).
 After doing the above make a copy of the win32, linux and lib sub-folders from within the dist/jtreg sub-folder into the jtreg folder - to prevent errors when running tests.
 In some editions, the files in the win32 folder must be made executable (```chmod u+x …```).